A $p$-adic Approach to the Weil Representation of Discriminant Forms Arising from Even Lattices: Introduction

-The paper is divided into 9 sections.
-In Section \ref{LatWRep} we go over the basic definitions of lattices and the corresponding Weil representation.
+The paper is divided into 7 sections.
+Section \ref{LatWRep} goes over the basic definitions of lattices and the corresponding Weil representations.
 In Section \ref{Decom} we present the decomposition into $p$-parts, and the identification with a subspace of $\mathcal{S}(M_{\mathbb{Q}_{p}})$.
-In Section \ref{Factor} we prove the factoring claim.
-In Section \ref{GausspLat} we evaluate generalized quadratic Gauss sums, describe Jordan decompositions of $p$-adic lattices, and relate some Gauss sums arising from them to certain Weil indices.
-In Section \ref{Meta} we survey the Weil representation over a local field $\mathbb{F}\neq\mathbb{C}$, and give the explicit formulae for the metaplectic double cover $Mp_{2}(\mathbb{F})$ of $SL_{2}(\mathbb{F})$.
-In Section \ref{IntRing} we lift (a certain congruence subgroup of) $SL_{2}$ over the ring of integers in a non-archimedean local field $\mathbb{F}$ into $Mp_{2}(\mathbb{F})$, and show that the non-trivial double covers of $SL_{2}(\mathbb{Z})$ in $Mp_{2}(\mathbb{R})$ and in $Mp_{2}(\mathbb{Q}_{2})$ are isomorphic.
-In Section \ref{Local} we evaluate the operators from the theory of \cite{[W]} on certain Schwartz functions on vector spaces over non-archimedean local fields.
-In Section \ref{Main} we obtain our main results and indicate how they correspond to those of \cite{[Sche]} and \cite{[Str]} (and in some cases to \cite{[B3]} as well).
-Finally, in Section \ref{OddGen} we show what theory we have for odd lattices, and discuss some further possible generalizations.
+Section \ref{GausspLat} describes Jordan decompositions of $p$-adic lattices and evaluates some generalized quadratic Gauss sums.
+In Section \ref{Meta} we survey the Weil representation associated to a vector space over a local field $\mathbb{F}\neq\mathbb{C}$, and present the lift of \cite{[Ge]} and \cite{[Ku2]}.
+Section \ref{Local} evaluates the operators from \cite{[W]} on certain Schwartz functions on vector spaces over non-archimedean local fields.
+In Section \ref{Main} we obtain our main results for even lattices.
+Finally, in Section \ref{OddGen} we state the necessary adjustments for the case of odd lattices, and discuss some further possible generalizations.

-I am deeply indebted to E. Lapid for his proposal to look for a $p$-adic proof to the factoring claim, which initiated my work on this paper (and the corresponding part in my Ph.D. thesis).
+I am deeply indebted to E. Lapid for his proposal to look for a $p$-adic proof to the factoring of the Weil representation through (a double cover of) $SL_{2}(\mathbb{Z}/N\mathbb{Z})$, which initiated my work on this paper (and the corresponding part in my Ph.D. thesis).
 I would also like to thank my Ph.D. advisor R. Livn\'{e} and to H. M. Farkas for their help.
 I also thank J. Bruinier, N. Scheithauer and F. Str\"{o}mberg for fruitful discussions while writing this paper and for referring me to \cite{[Ku1]}.
 Special thanks are to T. Yang, for referring me to \cite{[Ra]}.
+I am also grateful for the two referees, whose remarks have greatly contributed to the presentation of the results of this paper.